 Children are precious and meant to be protected.
 As a community, we must do what we can to reduce safety hazards, especially for younger children that cannot do it for themselves.

 Premises liability law requires landowners to maintain their properties, and keep them safe for all people visiting or entering the property.
 While property owners are not responsible for trespassers, small children are not classified as trespassers – because they often are unaware that they are entering property without authorization.

 Therefore, when a child is injured due to unsafe property conditions, or a fatal accident occurs, that property owner is still liable for the damages.

-If your child was injured on someone’s unsafe property, contact Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP immediately.
+If your child was injured on someone’s unsafe property, contact Koonz McKenney Johnson & DePaolis LLP immediately.
 Schedule a consultation with our DC office at 202-794-6126 or contact another office location near you.
 You can also request a consultation appointment online by completing the online contact form.